qqrs/qqrs.github.com/source/_posts/2016-04-29-which-python-operations-are-atomic.markdown

              13 RETURN_VALUE
 ```

-The [Python FAQ](https://docs.python.org/2/faq/library.html#what-kinds-of-global-value-mutation-are-thread-safe) provides further explanation, and a full list of atomic operations.

 So what are the caveats?
 Is it safe to rely on atomicity instead of using locks?

 First, the linked FAQ above doesn't make it clear to what degree this behavior is considered part of the Python spec as opposed to simply a consequence of CPython implementation details.
-It depends on the GIL, so it would certainly be unsafe on GIL-less Pythons (IronPython, Jython, PyPy-TM).
+It depends on the GIL, so it would likely be unsafe on GIL-less Pythons (IronPython, Jython, PyPy-TM).
 Would it be safe on non-CPython implementations with a GIL?
-Difficult to say.
-I could certainly imagine a number of possible optimizations that might invalidate the atomicity of these operations.
+I could certainly imagine possible optimizations that would invalidate the atomicity of these operations.

 Second, even if not strictly necessary, locks provide clear thread-safety guarantees and also serve as useful documentation that the code is accessing shared memory.
 Without a lock, care must be taken since it could be easy to assume operations are atomic when they are not (example: [Python's swap is not atomic](https://emptysqua.re/blog/pythons-swap-is-not-atomic/)).